ClusterHQ/flocker/docs/indepth/installation.rst

    * sudo cp .ssh/authorized_keys /root/.ssh/authorized_keys
    * ssh root@... for each of the node IPs
    * This is similar to following the AWS instructions above but ignoring the "Upgrade the Kernel" step which is different on Ubuntu and SELinux can be ignored I think

-..
-XXX Maybe say that it needs at least 3.16.4 instead of "latest available", but maybe not, if this is best consistent with CentOS (or change that too?)

 Flocker requires recent versions of ZFS and Docker.